SARAH DOWIE - CHIEF EXECUTIVE

 After studying mental health and addiction I’ve seen the importance of recovery, and how family/whanau involvement helps with that process of recovery.
 Working for Timeout Contact has shown me the importance of this, as family/whanau may be using Timeout Contact to help rebuild the trust and broken bonds.
 Seeing formerly broken bonds being mended, and meaningful relationships being made again, brings a smile to my face every day.
 Knowing I was a part of these relationships being rebuilt and the trust being regained, between the family/whanau and our children/tamariki.

-Describe a positive transformation you’ve seen in a client you’ve worked with at Able, or a memorable positive experience you’ve had in your current role:
+Describe a positive transformation you’ve seen in a client you’ve worked with at Able Minds or a memorable positive experience you’ve had in your current role:

 I’ve been with Timeout Contact for one year and have had many positive experiences and transformations during this time.
 The one that stands out the most would be the changes made with the children, from arriving to Timeout Contact scared and anxious of the unknown, to racing me up the stairs because the child is so excited to see their family/whanau, and them going from tears to laughter.
 Hearing the laughter in the room has everyone smiling.
 Seeing these positive changes makes me enjoy my job every day.